alan-turing-institute/AIrsenal/NOTES.md

 Note we don't currently have a way to update the list of currently active _players_ (only their attributes).
 This unfortunately means that if a new player is added to the game the whole database needs to be recreated.
 It's therefore best to follow the initial database setup steps above at the start of every gameweek.

+### Data Sanity Checks

 ## Player Points Predictions

+Player points predictions are generated from three components:
+1. A team-level model to predict final score probabilities for each match.
+2. The number of minutes the player has played in recent matches (by default the last 3)
+3. A player-level model to predict the probability that a player scores or assists each goal his team scores.

+Team Model

+Player Model

+## Creating a Team for the Start of the Season

 ## Transfer Optimisation

+Chips

 ---
 # Old notes